 The Montjuïc Magic Fountain isn’t just any old fountain: it’s an all-singing, all-dancing affair and probably one of the most elaborate water features you’ll see in all of Spain.
-As water jets out of the 3,600 pieces of tubing and 4,500 bulbs pulsate to the tune of ‘1812 Overture’ or Freddie Mercury, you’ll want nothing more than to grab a beer, sit back and enjoy the show.
+As water jets out of the 3,600 pieces of tubing, and 4,500 bulbs pulsate to the tune of ‘1812 Overture’ or the vocals of Freddie Mercury, you’ll want nothing more than to grab a beer, sit back and enjoy the show.

 Bask in the setting of some of the finest things to have ever happened on a football pitch – most of them coming from the feet of little Lionel Messi.
 A pre-match tour at Barça's home stadium includes views of the field, a nosy in the press room, and a snoop around the away side’s changing room.
 The scale of Camp Nou is frankly out of this league and will win round even the most reluctant of football fans.